 to approach their close reading with confidence

 Before Teachers lead a Power Sentence Lesson, they should prepare for the lesson and print offline materials, then follow the Power Sentence Lesson Plan.
 Each lesson includes an objective with the Common Core standards being taught.

 Instructions on how to prepare for each Power Sentence Lesson are provided in the Lesson Plan.
 Read or review the Power Sentence Lesson Protocol, read the passage that includes the Power Sentence, and print any offline materials.

 Print Offline Materials

-Before you lead a Power Sentence Lesson, Teachers should print the Power Sentence Printout found in the Power Sentence Lesson Plan.
+Before leading a Power Sentence Lesson, Teachers should print the Power Sentence Printout found in the Power Sentence Lesson Plan.

 To print offline materials